 The Alumni Community Service Award recognizes exceptional alumni who have made significant contributions in the spirit of the university’s motto of service and who have rendered distinctive service to their community or to society as a whole.
 It recognizes alumni who exemplify creative and continuous personal growth and a willingness to embrace our changing world.
-It honors alumni for their achievement in their community while carrying the spirit of the university into the rest of the world.
+It honors alumni for their achievement in our community.

-In order to be considered for nomination of this award, recipients should:
+In order to be considered for this award, you should:

 - Provide evidence of regular and sustained service to the community/society.

 - Contribute to the community/society beyond the standard career responsibilities.